Immersed Virtual Element Methods for Elliptic Interface Problems in Two Dimensions: Introduction

 So, it becomes critical for the purpose of efficiency to relax the mesh restriction for interface problems.
 Generally speaking, two different groups of methods can be found in this field: (i) modify the finite element spaces or finite difference stencils to encode the jump conditions into the discretization; (ii) modify the mesh only near the interface and then apply either continuous or discontinuous Galerkin formulation.

-The first approach employs meshes which are completely independent of the interface, i.e., the so-called unfitted mesh methods.
+The first approach employs meshes that are completely independent of the interface, i.e., the so-called unfitted mesh methods.
 As the mesh cannot resolve interface geometry, special treatments are needed on interface elements.
-For example, the Nitsche's idea~\cite{1971Nitsche} uses penalties to enforce the jump condition, see CutFEM~\cite{2015BurmanClaus} or unfitted FEM~\cite{2002HansboHansbo}.
+The Nitsche's idea~\cite{1971Nitsche} uses penalties to enforce the jump condition, see e.g., CutFEM~\cite{2015BurmanClaus} or unfitted FEM~\cite{2002HansboHansbo}.
 Another strategy is to construct special FEM functions or finite difference stencils on interface elements, such as the immersed interface method~\cite{1994LevequeLi}, the MIB method~\cite{2007YuZhouWei}, the multiscale FEM~\cite{2010ChuGrahamHou}, and the immersed finite element (IFE) methods~\cite{li2004immersed,2015LinLinZhang,guzman2017finite} to be discussed.
 In particular, for the IFE method, a set of local basis functions on interface elements are devised as piecewise polynomials that include jump conditions in their connection in a pointwise or an averaging sense.
-The convergence of IFE methods for $H^1$ interface problems have been established in ~\cite{li2004immersed,2015LinLinZhang,guzman2017finite} and improved recently in~\cite{Guo;Lin:2019immersed,guo2019improved,2021JiWangChenLiA,2021JiWangChenLiB}.
-These methods still obtain the optimal convergence order where the hidden constant is independent of interface location relative to the mesh.
-However, for almost all these unfitted mesh methods, the approximation spaces are not conforming.
-It may bring difficulty for some challenging problems that are sensitive to conformity, for example, the considered $\bfH(\curl)$ interface problems arising from Maxwell equations, see the discussions in~\cite{2016CasagrandeHiptmairOstrowski,2016CasagrandeWinkelmannHiptmairOstrowski,2020GuoLinZou}.
+The convergence of IFE methods for $H^1$ interface problems have been established in~\cite{li2004immersed,2015LinLinZhang,guzman2017finite} and improved recently in~\cite{Guo;Lin:2019immersed,guo2019improved,2021JiWangChenLiA,2021JiWangChenLiB}.
+These methods still obtain the optimal convergence order where the hidden constant is independent of the interface location relative to the mesh. \RG{However, for almost all these unfitted mesh methods, the approximation spaces are not conforming.
+The non-conformity actually becomes an essential issue for solving $\bfH(\curl)$ interface problems arising from Maxwell equations, which has been widely discussed in the literature~\cite{2001BenBuffaMaday,2016CasagrandeHiptmairOstrowski,2016CasagrandeWinkelmannHiptmairOstrowski,2020GuoLinZou,2008HuShuZou}, also see the discussion below.
+It is one of the motivation for the proposed method that aims to develop a method based on conforming approximation spaces.}